 SHOW FULL BIO » Bob Shea joined NACUBO as senior fellow, finance and campus management in February 2013.
 Shea’s portfolio includes finance, debt, endowment and campus management issues that impact on our membership and resemble those areas of responsibility held by chief business officers.
 Immediately prior to NACUBO, Shea was the Vice President for Business Affairs and Chief Financial Officer at the Community College of Rhode Island (CCRI) where he had responsibility for budget, finance, human resources, information technology, strategic planning, risk management, physical plant and security at the four campus, 18,000 student, 1,200 employee, $145 million dollar enterprise that served Rhode Islanders from all walks of life.
 Shea also advised the Rhode Island commissioner of higher education on strategic and financial issues.
 A Boston native, he served as a naval officer from 1982 until his retirement as a Captain in July 2007.
 He joined CCRI from his last Navy assignment at the Naval War College in Newport, Rhode Island where he led the leadership and management faculty.
 He holds a Masters of Business Administration from the College of William and Mary and a Master of Arts in Strategic Studies from the Naval War College.
 Bob has been married to Tracey Baldwin for 28 years and they recently relocated to Alexandria, Virginia.
 Together they have two sons, RJ a Bowdoin College grad working in New York City and Andrew, a graduate of the U.S. Naval Academy, training to be a Navy pilot in Florida.

-Associate Director, Executive Leadership Group
+Director, Executive Leadership Group

 American Council On Education

-SHOW FULL BIO » Jim Sirianni is the associate director of the Executive Leadership Group.
-In collaboration with the director, he provides leadership and oversight for the design and implementation of all Executive Leadership Group programs for presidents, chief academic officers, and other senior administrators.
+SHOW FULL BIO » Jim Sirianni is the director of the Executive Leadership Group.
+He provides leadership and oversight for the design and implementation of all Executive Leadership Group programs for presidents, chief academic officers, and other senior administrators.
 He tracks patterns that affect institutional strategy and management practices and shares findings with ACE members.
 Previously Sirianni served as an academic affairs research consultant at The Education Advisory Board where he surfaced insights about the strategic issues chief academic officers and related senior administrators face.
 His portfolio included responsibility for uncovering best practices in academic affairs, managing a University Leadership Council research team, and presenting findings to clients across the country.
 Sirianni’s topic areas included academic program review, programmatic cost accounting, and advising.
 His signature projects leveraged predictive analytics to inform day-to-day practices.
 As an assistant dean and director of Stanford University’s summer programs earlier in his career, Sirianni oversaw academic offerings for 2,500 matriculated and visiting students during the summer term.
 His understandings of institutional operations and assessment contributed to a 70% enrollment growth during his tenure.
 In addition to his work with the summer session programs at Stanford, Sirianni consulted for the Provost’s office on accreditation topics and the Vice Provost for Undergraduate Education on advising and summer bridge program projects.
 Before joining Stanford, Sirianni served as a researcher at the Carnegie Foundation for the Advancement of Teaching.
 His research for Carnegie’s Business, Entrepreneurship, and Liberal Learning study resulted in the AAC&U award-winning Rethinking Undergraduate Business Education: Liberal Learning for the Profession.
 Sirianni earned his bachelor’s degree from Penn State University, followed by master’s degrees in education and sociology and a doctorate in higher education policy from Stanford University (CA).
 His research has examined diversity on college campuses and the role of assortative mixing in shaping a variety of student outcomes.

 SHOW FULL BIO » Richard Staisloff is a founder and principal of rpkGROUP, a leading national consulting firm supporting colleges, universities and other non-profits with their growth and reallocation strategies. rpkGROUP emerged from two decades of leadership positions in the higher education sector, where Mr. Staisloff developed his expertise in finance and higher education from the perspective of public and private, two- and four-year institutions, higher education commissions, and State legislatures.
 Mr. Staisloff has worked with institutions nationwide, helping them to combine a mission and market approach to strategic planning and business development.
 He has been a leading voice in the development of a new business model for higher education, working closely with the Association of Governing Boards, NACUBO, the Council and Independent Colleges, the Delta Cost Project and others to develop a new language and new metrics around cost, price and finance for the higher education sector.
 Mr. Staisloff joined College of Notre Dame of Maryland in 1998 as vice president for finance and administration.
 Prior to that, Mr. Staisloff served four years at Carroll Community College, where he helped lead the creation of this college.
 From 1992 to 1994, Mr. Staisloff acted as a finance policy analyst for the Maryland Higher Education Commission.
 Finally, he served with the Maryland General Assembly House Committee on Ways and Means from 1989 to 1992, focusing on education and taxation issues.
 Mr. Staisloff received his B.A. from Loyola College in Maryland and an M.A. from The American University.
 Mr. Staisloff serves on the plant committee for St. Mary’s Seminary and University.
 In addition, Mr. Staisloff is a member of the 2006 class of the Greater Baltimore Committee’s Leadership Program.